lailareuven/lreu0177-DECO2017-STUDBUD/README.md

 Following Rob's tutorial on developing a task list creator, I adapted it to fit my own design below, as well as making sure it rendered more than just the task, but all other inputs too.

-This feature was great in assisting users when using this feature and helping to guide them as to where they should start.
+This feature in the image below, of the "please fill in this field" was great in assisting users when utilising this feature and helping to guide them as to where they should start.
 This adheres to the heuristic of Visibility of the System Status as it "communicate(s) clearly to users what the system’s state is" (https://www.nngroup.com/articles/ten-usability-heuristics/).
 <img src="README-imgs/task-message.png" alt="drawing" width="200"/>

 After showing the initial task list below to users to test with, the number one response I recieved was that the headings on the right blended in too much with the background and were too similar to the text beside it.
 Design principles also require colour contrast to be checked for accessibility purposes and I realised that the dark green colour chosen here was not meeting guidelines (https://xd.adobe.com/ideas/principles/web-design/color-contrast-considerations-accessibility-design/).